Can You Reach FIRE on a $50K Salary?

 Your FIRE milestone

-At your current pace, financial independence is not projected within 60 years.
+At your current pace, FI is not projected within 60 years.

 What matters most on a $50K salary for FIRE